On Countable SFT Covers of Sparse Multidimensional Shift Spaces: Abstract

 \section{Abstract}

 A multidimensional sofic shift is called countably covered if it has an SFT cover containing only countably many configurations.
 In contrast to the one-dimensional setting, not all countable sofic shifts are countably covered.
-We study a subclass of countable shift spaces and characterize the countably covered sofic shifts among them.
+We investigate the existence of countable covers for gap width shifts, where the number of nonzero symbols in a configuration is bounded by a function of the minimum distance between two such symbols.
+As our main results, we characterize those one-dimensional gap width shifts whose two-dimensional lift is a countably covered sofic shift, and show that a large class of two-dimensional gap width shifts are countably covered.